sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

 #.
 In the Add Connection dialog box, specify all the parameters e.g. SQL Server Username, Password, JDBC URL, etc.

-   For more details on configuration parameters read about :ref:`configuration details.<MySQL Connection>`
+   For more details on configuration parameters read about :ref:`configuration details.<Configuration Details>`

    .. figure:: ../../../_assets/connections/sql_connection.PNG
       :alt: Databricks